rsp/temper-lang/README.md

 the mutable state that could have changed in other scopes.

-_Decision_: Post type checks, **only frozen values may escape** the scope in which they were created to a broader scope except as a result of a function call.
+_Decision_: Post type checks, **only frozen values may escape** the scope in which they were created to a broader scope except as an output of a function call.

 The set of values that might roll back due to a failing operation is then the set of values reachable via symbols on the stack, and